Matt Prokop

 Matthew Ray Prokop (born July 29, 1990) is an American former actor.
-He is best known for his role as Jimmie "The Rocket Man" Zara in High School Musical 3: Senior Year and Josh Rosen in the Disney Channel's Geek Charming.
+He is known for his roles as Jimmie "The Rocket Man" Zara in the Disney film High School Musical 3: Senior Year (2008) and Josh Rosen in the Disney Channel Original Movie Geek Charming (2011).

 Early life

 Prokop was born in Victoria, Texas, and moved to Los Angeles at the age of 16 to pursue his acting career.

 Career

 In 2011, Prokop was represented by Management 360 and APA.
 His first acting job was a brief appearance on Hannah Montana in 2007, followed by a walk-on role on The Office.

 He guest starred on Medium (2009) as Kyle "K.C."
 Covington for one episode.
 Prokop landed a role in Furry Vengeance (2010), playing Brendan Fraser's son, and he played the role of Josh Rosen in the Disney Channel's Geek Charming (2011), based on author Robin Palmer's novel.

 In 2012, he appeared in an episode of Modern Family, opposite then girlfriend and series regular Sarah Hyland.
-His last acting appearance was in the 2013 film April Apocalypse, with his last three film roles being in films starring Hyland.
+His last acting credit was in the 2013 film April Apocalypse, with his last three film roles being in films starring Hyland, and his last production credit was as a producer of the 2015 film See You in Valhalla, which also starred Hyland.
+Despite his involvement in the latter, however, Prokop did not attend the premiere for the film due to a permanent restraining order made against him by Hyland six months before its release.